Sri Jayawardenepura Kotte: Education

 There are a number of state and private schools in Kotte.
 They are either "national schools" (run by the central government; Main School President's College, Sri Jayawardenepura Kotte), "government schools" (run by the Provincial Councils), semi-government/private schools, or International schools (run by trusts and individuals; Gateway College Colombo is an example of the latter class of school).

 The oldest English school on the island is Sri Jayawardenepura Maha Vidyalaya, formerly known as Christian College, located in Pita Kotte.
-The Ananda Sastralaya at Pita Kotte is the oldest Buddhist school in the city, and Anula Vidyalaya, Nugegoda is the biggest Buddhist girls school in South Asia, with over 5000 students.
+The Ananda Sastralaya at Pita Kotte is the oldest Buddhist school in the city, and Anula Vidyalaya, Nugegoda is the third-largest Buddhist girls school in South Asia, with over 5000 students.

 The Education Ministry as well as the Department of Examinations is based in Kotte.

 A considerable number of the students living within the zone study at government owned colleges and International schools in Colombo.

 Located at Nawala is the Open University, Sri Lanka, and at Nugegoda is the University of Sri Jayewardenepura.
 Public Libraries are conveniently located, and can be found at Nugegoda and Rajagiriya.